Best Chipmunk Poison in 2021 | Poison Peanuts for Chipmunks

 Does Rat Poison Kill Chipmunks?

-The short answer is yes.
-If used correctly various types of rat poison do indeed kill chipmunks.
+The short answer is YES– if used correctly various types of rat poison do indeed kill chipmunks.

-Before we get to the reviews of the best chipmunk poison on the market.
-Let’s take a look at some preventative steps that can be taken to prevent an infestation of chipmunks.
+Before we get to the reviews of the best chipmunk poison on the market; let’s take a look at some preventative steps that can be taken to prevent an infestation of chipmunks.

-This small cell fencing can be used to cover vegetable gardens, housing foundation cavities, exposed pipes etc.
+This small cell fencing can cover vegetable gardens, housing foundation cavities, exposed pipes, etc.

-This material can be buried from between six and eight inches deep to prevent the chipmunks from burrowing into the garden or other significant areas.
+This material can be buried between six and eight inches deep to prevent the chipmunks from burrowing into the garden or other significant areas.

-Killing Chipmunks with poison
+Killing Chipmunks with Poison

-This means that birds of prey, cats and other animals that feed on the poisoned chipmunk carcass ingest the poison and they too may die from exposure to the chipmunk poison.
+This means that birds of prey, cats, and other animals that feed on the poisoned chipmunk carcass ingest the poison, and they too may die from exposure to the chipmunk poison.

 Best Chipmunk Poison on the Market